JMHah/ist303_spr25/slides/week06_slides_data.md

 ---
 ## SQLite
-DB-API extended/used by the various relational database libraries **sqlite** used in the Flask part 3 exercise
+DB-API is used/extended by the various relational database libraries

+One such example is the **sqlite** library (used in Flask part 3)

 Saw this two ways in the assignment:
 - creating a connection and then using 'with open' to execute a database creation script (schema.sql script)
-- creating a connection function and using it to create a cursor to execute relevant database CRUD operations based on user actions (create, read, update, delete)
+- creating a connection function and using it to create a cursor to execute relevant database **CRUD** operations based on user actions (create, read, update, delete)

 ---
 #### Running a table creation script (init_db.py file)